espruino/EspruinoDocs/info/Troubleshooting.md

 Hold down the RST button.
 Do the blue and red lights glow dimly?
 If not, there's a problem with your USB cable as power isn't getting to Espruino.

 Hold down BTN1, and then press and release RST while keeping BTN1 held.
 The Blue and Red LEDs should now light brightly for a fraction of a second, and the Blue LED should be pulsing.
 If not, there is some issue with USB.
-Try another USB cable (it's surprising how often this is at fault) and if that doesn't work, see the next troubleshooting headings.
+Try another USB cable (it's surprising how often this is at fault, *even if it works for other devices*) and if that doesn't work, see the next troubleshooting headings.

 #### On other boards